abrierley0/incompressible_repo/pp/README.md

 Method originally used by Harlow & Welch at Los Alamos in the 1950s.

+The pressure and the velocity has to be coupled, because there is no independent equation available for the pressure as the equation of state is invalid.

 The Pressure-Poisson equation is derived quite simply by taking the divergence of the 3D incompressible Navier-Stokes equations, and then using several vector identities.

 <u>Unknowns (Primitive Variables)</u>